by Michael McCarty

 How Long Do Archival Prints Last?

 Archival prints are created with best-in-class materials and by top manufacturers.
-Since the inks are pigment-based, not dye-based, you must use standard archival paper.
-If you display archival prints under normal lighting conditions and take typical precautions, you can expect the work to last about 200 years in an album, 80 years when displayed behind glass, and 50 years when displayed without glass.
-Any print exposed to direct UV radiation (i.e., sunlight) will fade more quickly.
+You must use standard archival paper since the inks are pigment-based, not dye-based.
+If you display archival prints under typical lighting conditions and take the relevant precautions, you can expect the work to last:

 Does Archival Ink Fade?